 Great branding is more than just a logo, font and colours, it needs to communicate a narrative and aim high.

-Ambition is an excellent quality for a brand to have as it helps portray a direction.
+Ambition is excellent quality for a brand to have as it helps portray a direction.
 Having objectives, visions and values, while still developing a core set of brand principles as trends change is paramount for business survival.

 Should brands stand the test of time?